celery/celery/docs/getting-started/first-steps-with-celery.rst

 For this example we use the `rpc` result backend, that sends states back as transient messages.
-The backend is specified via the ``backend`` argument to :class:`@Celery`, (or via the :setting:`result_backend` setting if you choose to use a configuration module):
+The backend is specified via the ``backend`` argument to :class:`@Celery`, (or via the :setting:`result_backend` setting if you choose to use a configuration module).
+So, you can modify this line in the `tasks.py` file to enable the `rpc://` backend:

 .. code-block:: python